bransfieldjack/fullstack-frameworks-milestone-project-unicorn-attractor/README.md

 ## Deployment

-- This site was developed with Cloud 9 IDE primarliy, and VS Code for editing when required (offline).
+- This site was developed with Cloud 9 IDE primarily, and VS Code for editing when required (offline).
-- A delivery and CI pipeline was implemented using the remote Gihub repository, Travis CI, Heroku staging and Heroku prduction.
+- A delivery and CI pipeline was implemented using the remote Github repository, Travis CI, Heroku staging and Heroku production.
 - Automated testing and release to staging has been setup, and the staging environment has been configured using the same environment variables as production (heroku config vars).
 - The development environment contains environment variables which are not shared on the publicly accessible repository, for obvious security reasons.